brianlam38/Sec-Cheatsheets/README.md

 # Sec-Cheatsheets
-Notes on application security exploits compiled over the years.
+Notes on application security vulnerabilities and exploits compiled over the years.